Updated On 2 March, 2023

 In one of our recent articles on ensuring cybersecurity and compliance while employees are working remotely, we briefly discussed how COVID-19 has led to a significant increase in the number of phishing emails being received by employees.
 For example, individuals are receiving emails that appear to have come from WHO with a request for donations.

-In another phishing campaign, phishing emails appearing to come from the US Centre for Disease Control (CDC) have been reported.
+In another phishing as a service, phishing emails appearing to come from the US Centre for Disease Control (CDC) have been reported.
 These emails claim that by accessing the given link, one can access the list of coronavirus cases in their area.